Wenish/virtual-q-api/README.md

 ## Run Linting

-Run this command in the root folder of the project:
+Run this command in the root folder of the repository:

 `pylint .`

 ## Run Tests

-Run this command in the root folder of the project:
+Run this command in the root folder of the repository:

 `python manage.py test`